82phil/ps_devenv/README.md

 # Introduction

+This tool provides PowerShell functions that automate the workflow of setting up and using a development environment.
+- Create templates to perform operations like set environment variables, IDE workspace settings, etc.
+- Create aliases specific to the project, handling routine operations
+- Easily switch between development environments

-This tool provides PowerShell functions that automate the set up and use of a development environment.
-The examples provided are tuned to my workflow but provide enough for you to implement your own.
+The examples provided are geared to my work but will provide enough for you to implement your own.

 # Use Case